CBD Processing: Hemp Extraction & Processing CBD Extract

 We have the perfect machine for small, medium and large producers.
 Our model line makes it easy for you to scale your operations while keeping your operating costs at a minimum.

-A Quick Look at Cannabis Farming Equipment
+Hemp Processing: A Quick Look at Hemp Farming Equipment

 Combine: Similar to combines that harvest other crops, the combine is used by hemp farmers to collect bulk hemp stalks for industrial use; however, this kind of machinery would drastically reduce the capability to create quality CBD oils as it compromises the quality of the hemp flower itself.

 CBD Hemp Harvester: Used specifically to maintain the high quality of CBD hemp flower, this machinery carefully cuts the hemp flower at the stalk and loads the crop together to reduce any damage to the CBD flower.
-The same equipment used by farmers to obtain CBD flower can be used for high quality THC production from marijuana plants.

 Decorticator: This particular piece of hemp farming equipment is very important to create any kind of industrial bulk hemp crop product.
-Processors use decorticators to separate the fibrous internal material from the stem of the hemp.
+Processor use decorticators to separate the fibrous internal material from the stem of the hemp.
 Both of these materials are used for separate purposes:

 Industrial Farming Materials

 In the very center of the hemp stalk is a tubular tough material called the “shiv” or “hurd.”
-This material is used by processors to create a vast array of products including cement, insulation, paper, biodegradable plastics, animal bedding, mulch, and more.
+This material is used by processor to create a vast array of products including cement, insulation, paper, biodegradable plastics, animal bedding, mulch, and more.

 CBD hemp is most often harvested for its high cannabinoid content after drying- namely CBD or cannabidiol.
-Though other cannabinoids and compounds are beginning to see frequent extraction and use from hemp flower, high CBD hemp in particular has swept the health and wellness product market with scientific practice and research, and customer testimony that report numerous health benefits with little risk from quality CBD oils.
+Though other cannabinoids and compounds are beginning to see frequent extraction and use from hemp flower, high CBD hemp in particular has swept the health and wellness product market with scientific practice and research, and customer testimony reports numerous health benefits with little risk from quality CBD oils.
 It’s also common for cultivators to practice making oil high in CBD and distillate at home as well via alcohol extraction method.

 How Cultivation Works for Industrial and CBD Production